📝 Recipe development & new dishes · ⏱️ 3 min read

 A dish that tastes perfect but takes 10 minutes to prepare during service can block your entire kitchen.
 Always calculate the time impact before you add a new dish to the menu.

-Measure your current kitchen flow
+Measure your current kitchen performance

 • Average preparation time per dish (from order to plate ready)